thoughtspile/unfont/README.md

 # unfont

 Embed font-awesome icons into HTML with inline SVG.
-Zero runtime JS needed, icons displayed instantly.
+Zero runtime JS needed, no webpack, icons displayed instantly.

 Font awesome now has 1600+ icons in the free pack, pushing the bundle to ~200K — it's a lot of code to only use a few icons.
 It also takes a while to load, and the icons are not rendered while it's loading.
 Font awesome's [SVG + JS core](https://fontawesome.com/how-to-use/on-the-web/advanced/svg-javascript-core) is a JS runtime that dynamically replaces `<i>` with inline SVG.
 Smart, but extra 40K (13K gzip) of JS is not always welcome, and still leaves your users with missing icons during script load.

 As a lightweight alternative, I made this package that renders font awesome icons into inline SVG.
 It comes with the standard tradeoffs of inline SVG (no caching), but works well for static HTML websites with, and is a perfect fit fort critical content.
 Works with any JS-based templates.
+Other perks include:

+- Up to 10x smaller than SVG + JS runtime
+- No JS needed
+- Every HTML page loads just the icons it needs
+- Streaming HTML support
+- Inline styles option for even smaller bundles
+- No webpack needed

 ## Basic usage